tsvetislavt99/cat-shelter-nodejs-http-server/README.md

   - Deletes specific cat from database.
 Changes must be persisted in &quot;database&quot;
 - **Search Cat**
   - Search in cat &quot;database&quot; by some **query\*\*** string\*\* and shows the results if any

+## To get it started:

+- npm i
+- npm start (The app starts on port 3000)